zhw4ever/learngit/README.md

 # learngit
-Creating brancn is quick & simple!
+Creating a branch is quick & simple!